What is Preeclampsia?Pregnancy

 What is going on?

-Preeclampsia occurs in about 5-7% of all pregnant women.
+Preeclampsia occurs in about 5-8% of all pregnant women.
 It is a condition that exclusively occurs during pregnancy and is characterized by rising blood pressure, edema, and increasing protein excretion in the urine.
 Many of the early symptoms seem like regular pregnancy discomforts; however, if preeclampsia goes undiagnosed, it can be particularly dangerous.
+Remember, it can happen to ANY woman in ANY pregnancy.

 What you should know…